- KAZAKHSTAN ||

 Kazakhstan has come a long way in the last ten years in tourism.
 I remember I was one of the first few people to cross over the border from China with an allotted 15 days visa-free on my US passport back in 2014.

-While there is nothing like a digital nomad visa available at the present, all EU countries, the UK, and USA are some of the several countries that can now benefit from 30 days visa-free entry.
+Today, all EU countries, the UK, and USA are some of the several countries that can now benefit from 30 days visa-free entry.
 This is enough time to really get a feel for the country and city in our opinion.
+Unfortunately, you cannot extend your visa-free stay by crossing the border to Kyrgyzstan and back, unfortunately.

 3) Figure out how to get to Almaty